- American Board of Internal Medicine - Internal Medicine

 Residencies & Internships

-- VA Tennessee Valley Healthcare System, Internal Medicine, TN, 2012
+- VA Tennessee Valley Healthcare System, Quality Improvement, TN, 2012

 To improve my patient's wellness, I look at the whole patient - body and mind.
 I try to give my patients the information and advice they need to be in the driver's seat of their health.